mrspecht/mrspecht/README.md

 ## About me

 Hi there!
-I’m Andre Specht, a passionate Web Developer and Post-Secondary Instructor based in Winnipeg, Canada.
-With over 20 years of experience, I’ve spent the last five years empowering domestic and international students to design and create impactful web applications.
+I’m Andre Specht, a passionate developer and instructor based in Winnipeg, Canada.
+With over 20 years of experience, I’ve spent the last five years empowering domestic and international students to design and create impactful things with a computer.

-Currently, I’m a full-time instructor at the Manitoba Institute of Trades and Technology (MITT), where I guide students through the foundations of Web Development, helping them build the skills needed to navigate an ever-evolving tech landscape.
+As a full-time instructor at the Manitoba Institute of Trades and Technology (MITT), I guide students through web development and programming, helping them build the skills needed to navigate an ever-evolving tech landscape.

 Beyond teaching, I’ve worked on a wide range of projects, from personal sites to complex applications.
 These real-world experiences have sharpened my